ehuber0601/Capstone_Project_IU/backend/README.md

-This folder contains the backend code to run Javascript for Social Sounds.
+This folder contains the backend code for Social Sounds.